Ahhh… the glamour of Hollywood.

 - Are they paying you a location fee?

-If both answers are yes, consider the opportunity, but ask more questions… If you are speaking to an experienced Location Manager or Producer, they should have the confidence to give you answers.
+If both answers are yes, consider the opportunity.
+But don’t stop asking questions… If you are speaking to an experienced Location Manager or Producer, they should have the confidence to give you all answers.

 For Homeowners: Imagine the last BBQ or dinner party you hosted.
 Now, multiply that by five or ten times (in people, vehicles).
 Instead of bringing covered dishes or wine, they have cameras, cables, equipment, and will be working all over the house (literally).
-If you didn’t tap on the link above – go here to see photos from a TV commercial shot at a private home.
+If you didn’t tap on the previous link – go here to see a TV commercial shot at a private home.
 Yes, dated photos but the scope and scale of crew and gear could be similar.

 For a Business: A film crew could stop, distract, or interrupt the flow of your day.
 There is a whole other list of issues to address for a business including: revealing proprietary equipment or processes, security, SAFETY, customer service – to name a few.
 If you are working with an experienced Location Manager or Producer from the production company; they should be aware of your concerns.